zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 - If the user types `exit`, the jukebox should say goodbye and the program should shut down.

-Let's take a closer look at the methods we'll need to build in order to get our Jukebox up and running as described here.
+Let's take a closer look at the methods we'll need to build to get our Jukebox up and running as described here.

 ### Separating Concerns Into Methods

 We'll be building a series of methods that enact the desired behavior of our Jukebox.
 As we saw above, we have four commands that do different things in our application.
-To make our code easier to understand and more flexible, its best that we separate these commands into individual methods.
+To make our code easier to understand and more flexible, it's best that we separate these commands into individual methods.
 Each method would then be handling a particular _concern_ of our application: printing out helpful info, listing songs, "playing" a particular song, or stopping the program.